 Exactly what Apple plans to do with Shazam is unclear.
 Apple frequently purchases smaller tech companies to scrape the technology for its own products, but Shazam has technically been baked into Siri for quite some time.
 You can ask Siri to “Shazam this song,” or even simply ask the voice assistant, “What’s this song,” and the feature is powered by Shazam.
 Apple could remove Shazam’s branding and bake the feature fully into iOS, or create tighter integration with Apple Music.
 It’s unclear if this spells doom for Shazam’s Android app.

-The European Commission, however, is concerned that Apple may use Shazam to access “commercially sensitive data about customers of its competitors.”
+The European Commission, however, was concerned that Apple may use Shazam to access “commercially sensitive data about customers of its competitors.”
 This, the Commission says, could help Apple target competitors’ listeners and encourage them to switch platforms, placing these other music providers at a competitive disadvantage.
+In the end, the Commission determined that Shazam’s data was not unique, and that Apple’s competitors have an opportunity to access similar data through other databases.